jDrechsel/PALEO-SEAL/README.md

 PALEO-SEAL was initially developed to support a project based in South East Asia (see "About" section).
 As such, the initial dataset is limited to the one published in Mann et al., 2019<sup>[2](#Mann2019)</sup>, that includes sea-level datapoints from Southeast Asia, Maldives, India and Sri Lanka.
 This database was successively updated and is kept current at this link: https://doi.org/10.17632/wp4ctb4667.1.
 As we move forward, we will keep incorporating data from other papers compiled following the standard HOLSEA template.

 ## How do I use PALEO-SEAL?
 PALEO-SEAL is hosted at this <a href="https://warmcoasts.eu/SeaLevelInterfaceBeta/#!/">link link</a>.
-The data can be accessed either via a Map or via a Data Explorer interface, plotting
+The data can be accessed either via a Map or via a Data Explorer interface.
+Both Map and Data Explorer allow filtering which data to visualize by Region-Sub Region-Reference-Publication Year-Dating Method.
+An option to visualize all samples is also given.
+Once selected, the data can be visualized in the map or in an Age/RSL plot, and added to the export list.
+All samples added to the export list can be then downloaded as CSV files.
+The Data Explorer Interface allows selecting single data points from the Age/RSL plot.

 ## References
 <a name="Khan2019"><sup>1</sup></a>Khan, N.S., Horton, B.P., Engelhart, S., Rovere, A., Vacchi, M., Ashe, E.L., Törnqvist, T.E., Dutton, A., Hijma, M.P. and Shennan, I., 2019.
 Inception of a global atlas of sea levels since the Last Glacial Maximum.
 Quaternary Science Reviews, 220, pp.359-371.